Since the 1960s, Saul Alinsky's words and famous work, "Rules for

 “I find it very troubling that the Church is cooperating with the Obama administration,” she said.

-Three of the grant recipients comprise an ongoing fiscal relationship between the U.S. bishops and Obama’s administration, Yore said in the report published by The Remnant.
+the U.S. bishops and Obama’s administration, Yore said in the report published by The Remnant.

 LifeSiteNews did not hear back from the USCCB from an inquiry for comment on Yore’s report.